 |1937||protected by law as a natural monument.|

-It is a 200m long, 40m wide and 8m high deposit of tufa aka sweetwater limestone.
-This deposit was formed during the last 18,000 years at the spring of a limestone rich brook, a trubutary of the Nied.
-The town Niedaltdorf is built on top of this tufa deposit, only a few hundred meters from the French border.
+The Niedaltdorfer Tropfsteinhöhle is a tufa cave, and belongs to the rather rare primary caves.
+It is located inside a 200m long, 40m wide and 8m high deposit of tufa, also known as sweetwater limestone.
+This deposit was formed during the last 10,000 years at the spring of a limestone rich brook, a tributary of the Nied.
 The Tufa Cave of Niedaltdorf was formed when the tufa was deposited, because of irregular growth of the limestone.
 Waterfalls, pools, overhanging rims and later shallow caverns were formed.
-ABout 8,000 years ago some of those overhangs were closed by growing limestone and so the cave was formed.
+About 8,000 years ago some of those overhangs were closed by growing limestone and so the cave was formed.
+The cave consists of two passages, the 15m long west passage and the 42m long east passage.

 |Niedaltdorfer Tropfsteinhöhle Gallery|